Lubana bint Ali ibn al-Mahdi: Biography

 However, Al-Amin died before the consummation of his marriage to Lubanah; her attested poetry includes a lament for his death:

 'Oh hero lying dead in the open, betrayed by his commanders and guards.
 I cry over you not for the loss of my comfort and companionship, but for your spear, your horse and your dreams.
 I cry over my lord who widowed me before our wedding night'.

 Her husband was killed in 813, Very little is known about Lubana bint Ali ibn al-Mahdi after Al-Amin's death.
-She died in 820s.
+She died in the 820s.

 Caliphs related to her

 The caliphs who were related to her are: